 “In the village we lived from our animals, but they died from the drought,” she says.
 “The hunger brought us here.
 Unless things change, we have no hope of going back.
 We are depending on what relatives and friends give us.

 “Tonight we have nothing to eat for my children and myself.
 We have no hope back at home, we just hope for people who wish us well to take care of us now.”

 Cash distributions, like this one in South Sudan, give people the freedom to meet their urgent needs however they choose.
 Jennifer Huxta for Mercy Corps

 In more than 40 countries, Mercy Corps partners to put bold solutions into action — helping people triumph over adversity and build stronger communities from within.
 With your support, we are helping millions of people meet their urgent needs and build a stronger tomorrow.

 You play an important role in ensuring that refugees have the support they need.
 When we work together, we can help even more people feel safe from conflict, stay healthy and forge ahead to a better, stronger future.

-- Donate today.
-Every single contribution helps us provide lifesaving assistance to refugees in crisis around the world.
+Every single contribution you make helps us provide lifesaving assistance to refugees in crisis around the world.